 The current state of quantitative knowledge accrual in HCI is poor.
-Through an examination of publications in the ACM digital library, we demonstrate that little meta-analysis is conducted in the community.
+Through an examination of publications in the ACM Digital Library, we demonstrate that little meta-analysis is conducted in the community.

 Bayesian analysis provides more precise estimates of previously-studied conditions in each successive study.
 The NHST approach only increases the precision of effect sizes if the new study has a larger sample or when a meta-analysis is conducted.
-In contrast, the Bayesian approach uses prior knowledge to increase the precision of effect sizes for known conditions in each successive study, without requiring a meta-analysis (which is unlikely to be done HI).
+In contrast, the Bayesian approach uses prior knowledge to increase the precision of effect sizes for known conditions in each successive study, without requiring a meta-analysis (which is unlikely to be done in HCI).

 Bayesian analysis allows more precise comparison of novel conditions against known conditions.
-By giving more precise effect size estimates of previously-studied conditions, Bayesian analysis increases the precision of estimated differences between existing and novel conditions.
+By giving more precise effect size estimates of previously-studied conditions, Bayesian analysis increases the precision of estimated differences between existing and novel conditions, making it suited to novel HCI work.

-Bayesian analysis facilitates quantitative knowledge accrual within HI's existing publishing incentives.
+Bayesian analysis facilitates quantitative knowledge accrual within HCI's existing publishing incentives.
 Unlike frequentist analysis, Bayesian analysis can accrue knowledge within individual studies without new top-down incentives for publishing meta-analyses, shifting knowledge accrual into original papers.
+Benefits like improved precision may help incentivize this adoption.

 Bayesian analysis draws more reasonable conclusions from small-n studies.
-Bayesian analysis allows more principled estimates from small-sample studies of novel techniques by incorporating prior knowledge, and makes better use of prior knowledge so that researchers need not spend limited resources on larger studies to increase precision.
-This makes it particularly attractive to design and engineering researchers running small studies on novel technology
+In small-sample studies of novel techniques, priors can be used to shrink unreasonably large effect sizes.
+Priors also let us take advantage of known conditions to improve estimates of novel ones.
+This makes Bayesian analysis particularly attractive to design and engineering researchers running small studies on novel technology.

-Bayesian analyses shift the conversation from “Does it work?” to “How strong is the effect?”, “How confident are we in this estimate?”, and “Should we care?”
-While NHST does incorporate effect size estimates and confidence intervals, ultimately, the use of a p-value (a fundamental feature of NHST) translates all questions into binary answers; can we reject or fail to reject the null hypothesis?
-Bayesian statistics emphasizes the of an effect given prior knowledge, thus shifting the conversation from “does it work?” to “how strong is the effect?” and “how confident are we?”
-NHST can technically answer these questions but under-emphasizes them.
-Bayesian statistics better emphasizes the ultimate questions of our work: should we care about these results enough as practitioners to adopt new designs or as researchers to study this more?
+Bayesian analyses help shift the conversation from “Does it work?” to “How strong is the effect?”, “How confident are we in this estimate?”, and “Should we care?”
+While NHST can incorporate effect size estimates and confidence intervals, ultimately, the use of a p-value (a fundamental feature of NHST) translates all questions into binary answers: can we reject or fail to reject the null hypothesis?
+Bayesian estimates emphasize the probability of an effect given prior knowledge, thus shifting the conversation from “does it work?” to “how strong is the effect?” and “how confident are we?”
+Frequentist statistics can technically answer these questions but under-emphasizes them.
+Bayesian statistics better emphasizes the ultimate questions of our work: as practitioners, do we care enough about these results to adopt new designs, or as researchers, do we care enough to study this more?